CReF: Cross-modal and Recurrent Fusion for Depth-conditioned Humanoid Locomotion: Method

 \subsection{Training Details}

 CReF is trained in Isaac Gym with 4096 parallel environments at a control frequency of 50\,Hz.
 The depth stream is rendered at $64\times48$ resolution and updated at $20$~Hz.
-Training is performed on a single RTX~4090 for about 30 hours, corresponding to 20{,}000 iterations.
+The terrain-aware foothold placement reward adds a small training overhead.
+It increases the wall clock time by approximately 0.5\,s per iteration.
+The full CReF policy still completes training within about 30 hours for 20{,}000 iterations on a single RTX~4090.

 To support large-batch training, depth rendering is implemented with NVIDIA Warp \cite{warp2022}.
 Robot links are approximated as capsules, and self-occlusion is computed on the GPU via first-hit ray-capsule intersection.
 No synthetic depth corruption is injected during training.